Is Grokking Algorithms Worth It? — Book Review

 A look at the advanced data structures and algorithms used in day-to-day applications.

-Btw, you would need Pluralsight membership to access this books which cost around $29 per month or $299 per annum (I actually bought it on $199 on their sale which they run every quarter or so).
+Btw, you would need Pluralsight membership to access these books which cost around $29 per month or $299 per annum (I actually bought it for $199 on their sale which they run every quarter or so).

 Even if you don’t have the membership, you can access this course for free by taking advantage of their 10-day free trial, which allows 200 hours of access to their all online courses.

 Pluralsight helps individual learners gain the technology skills needed to master the latest in software development…

 To be honest, the book delivers what it says but once you start loving a book, you start expecting more from it and hopefully, Aditya will take note of it and the second edition would be a little bit more comprehensive than the first edition.

 That’s all about Grokking Algorithms: An illustrated guide for programmers and other curious people.
 In short, I highly recommend this book to programmers, developers, software engineers, students, computer science graduates, and all other curious people, as the title suggests.

 It’s interesting to read, teaches complex concepts in easy-to-follow language, problem-solving, and focus on concept than implementations which means

 Even if you don’t code daily you can still understand how a particular algorithm works and how to choose a particular data structure to solve a problem.

 Its chapters on the array and the linked list are one of the best I have ever read and I strongly recommend all programs, particularly those who have just started their career to read that.
 It’s also not costly and worth every penny spent.